 Katie Ford is the author of Blood Lyrics (Graywolf Press, 2014).
 She lives in Philadelphia.

-Copyright © 2008 by Katie Ford.
-Reprinted from Colosseum with the permission of Graywolf Press, Saint Paul, Minnesota.
+Copyright © 2011 by Katie Ford.
+Used with permission of the author.